Cassiopee-Bureau-Mobile/linux-live/README.md

 Notes:

 - In the syslinux boot interface, you can customize the syslinux.cfg to have the choice between Persistent mode or Live mode. if you execute the classic Linux, you will have the exact linux you've build.
 You can have persistent changes using the right option, but this will never change the original Live linux you've build. _So be aware that your persistent changes will only be available with the Persistent changes mode in the boot interface._
+- You can edit persistent mode by changing sur syslinux.cfg file, refers to the two syslinux configuration files in the utils directory in this repo.
+- You can have more Live mode editing the syslinux.cfg.
+The option `perch` is the option to have persistent changes.
+The option `toram` is the option to have a Live mode in RAM (make sure you have enough RAM to run your Live OS directly from the RAM).

 ## Other Configurations